On the $p$-adic theory of local models: v-sheaf theory

-We start by giving a small review of the theory of specialization for kimberlites.
-Set $ \mathrm{SchPerf}_k$ as the v-site of perfect schemes over $k$\footnote{Subject to the usual set-theoretic constraints of fixing some cut-off cardinal.}, and $ \widetilde{\mathrm{SchPerf}_k} $ the associated topos.
+We start by giving a review of specializations for kimberlites.
+Set $ \mathrm{SchPerf}_k$ as the v-site of perfect schemes over $k$ (subject to the usual set-theoretic constraints of fixing some cut-off cardinal), and $ \widetilde{\mathrm{SchPerf}_k} $ the associated topos.